If you want to see a live example of the capabilities of the PHP plugin, you can have a look at the analysis of the PHP CodeSniffer project on Nemo.

 Description / Features

-It relies on well-known external tools: PHPUnit, PHP Depend, PHPMD and PHP_CodeSniffer.
+It relies on well known external analysis tools for PHP: PHP Unit, PHP Depend, PHPMD and PHP_CodeSniffer.

 Have some questions or problems?